pagkly/Zed/Investopedia3/Total Cost of Ownership (TCO) Asset Costs Over the Long Term.md

 Total Cost of Ownership (TCO): Asset Costs Over the Long Term
 ## What Is the Total Cost of Ownership?

-The total cost of ownership (TCO) is the [purchase price](https://www.investopedia.com/terms/p/purchaseprice.asp) of an [asset](https://www.investopedia.com/terms/a/asset.asp) plus the costs of operation.
+The total cost of ownership (TCO) is the [[purchase price]](https://www.investopedia.com/terms/p/purchaseprice.asp) of an [[asset]](https://www.investopedia.com/terms/a/asset.asp) plus the costs of operation.
 Assessing the total cost of ownership represents taking a bigger picture look at what the product is and what its value is over time.

 When choosing among alternatives in a purchasing decision, buyers should look not just at an item's short-term price, known as its purchase price, but also at its long-term price, which is its total cost of ownership.
-The item with the lower total cost of ownership is the better value in the [long run](https://www.investopedia.com/terms/l/longrun.asp).
+The item with the lower total cost of ownership is the better value in the [[long run]](https://www.investopedia.com/terms/l/longrun.asp).

 ### Key Takeaways